QuinnMarshal/IndividualGithubExercise/explanation.md

 * Use the ReverseString function by entering a string of your choosing, and the reverse of your string will be returned.
 * The expected input will be a string, and the expected output will be that string in reverse (word by word).
-* The test program created will call the function created with a test string and return "Test passed" if the test was sucessful (The string was properly reversed), and "Test failed" if the test did not pass.
+* The test program created will call the function created with a test string and return "Test passed" if the test was sucessful (The string was properly reversed), and "Test failed" if the test didn't pass!